expressjs/expressjs.com/guide/routing.md

 }

 app.get('/example/d', [cb0, cb1], function (req, res, next) {
-  console.log('response will be sent by the next function ...');
+  console.log('the response will be sent by the next function ...');
   next();
 }, function (req, res) {
   res.send('Hello from D!');